zaydek/duomo/README.md

 - Multiple CDN links for prototyping, add breakpoints as needed
 - Classes map to utilities but can encompass higher-order patterns like `m-gap`

-Furthermore, Sorcery SCSS is much simpler to learn and use than Tailwind CSS because there are no `hover:`, `focus:`, `group:` pseudo classes.
-Use Sorcery SCSS to rapidly prototype responsive skeletons, and then use SCSS for everything else.
+Furthermore, Sorcery SCSS is simpler than Tailwind CSS for the following reasons:

+- The API surface area is dramatically smaller
+- More consistent class names
+- Numerical values are specified using `px` equivalents, not Tailwind units
+- There are intentionally no `hover:`, `focus:`, etc. pseudo classes
+- You are encouraged to use Sorcery SCSS _and_ CSS or SCSS, not just Tailwind CSS or Sorcery SCSS

 The problem with almost every CSS library and framework is they attempt to _solve_ frontend.
 Frontend is not a solvable problem.
 Frontend is the amalgamation of _many_ tools coming together to create user experiences for people.
 How Sorcery SCSS fits into this equation is by making it dead-easy to prototype responsive skeleton UIs.